Netanyahu slams leaders recognising Palestinian state ahead of US trip

-Israeli Prime Minister Benjamin Netanyahu has denounced leaders who had recognised a Palestinian state, as he headed to the United States for White House talks and an address to the UN General Assembly, AFP reports.
+Israeli Prime Minister Benjamin Netanyahu has denounced leaders who recognised a Palestinian state, as he heads to the United States for White House talks and an address to the UN General Assembly during Friday’s session.

 “I will condemn those leaders who, instead of condemning the murderers, rapists and burners of children, want to give them a state in the heart of Israel.
 This will not happen.”

-He said he would meet with US President Trump for a fourth time in Washington.
+Netanyahu added that he will meet with US President Trump for a fourth time in Washington.

 “I will discuss with him the great opportunities that our victories have brought, as well as our need to complete the goals of the war: to bring back all our hostages, to defeat Hamas and to expand the circle of peace that has opened up to us,” Netanyahu said.